 The LORD is your keeper … The LORD shall preserve your going out and your coming in from this time forth, and even forevermore.~Psalm 121:5, 8 NKJV

 Years ago, God spoke into my heart, “I am your Keeper.”
-He then led me through some instruction, and within days of that prayer, I faced a severe trial that nearly extinguished my life.
+Within days of that conversation, I faced a severe trial that could have killed me.

-Recently, the Lord laid it on my heart to meditate again on His keeping power.
-Psalm 121, contains so many promises—God is the source of our help; He remains alert day and night, preserving us from every evil now and in the future; He provides His presence as the refuge from the trials that beset mankind.
+Recently, God laid it on my heart to meditate again on His keeping power, so I turned to Psalm 121, a familiar poem that contains many promises—He is the source of our help, He remains alert day and night preserving us from every evil now and in the future, He provides His presence as the refuge from the trials that beset mankind.

 This is when God did the most amazing thing.
-At the precise moment I was reading “The LORD is your keeper (Psalm 121:5 NKJV),” tracing the verse with my finger, and while my friend was praying divine protection for me and the ministry, another friend sent via messenger, Psalm 121:1-2.
-I would not ordinarily have opened a message during prayer but I had a strong urge to do so, to discover it was the same psalm I was praying, and the same theme my friend was praying, which was protection.
-It was as if God was saying, “See, I am your keeper, and I am making sure you know that I am.”
+At the precise moment, my friend was interceding over the phone.
+While I traced with my finger the words “The LORD is your keeper” (Psalm 121:1-2 NKJV), another friend texted a message.
+I would not ordinarily have opened a text message during prayer, but I had a strong urge to do so.
+This friend had sent a picture of a bookmark she’d created, and on it was Psalm 121.
+God had urged her to let me know this psalm was for me!
+This collision of events all had a singular message.
+It was as if God were saying to me, “See, I am your keeper, and I am making sure you know I am.”

 Are you facing a trial?
-Lean into Jesus Christ, your keeper.
+Lean into God, your Keeper.

 Copyright 2021: The Keeper: Diane Virginia: All Rights Reserved